← Back to .knowledge

 No. Routing should help the agent find the right tests faster.
 It should not reduce test review for behavior-changing work.

-Measure the broad crawl, switch to route-first onboarding, and keep the claim narrow: less aimless orientation, more targeted source review.
+Measure the broad scan, start from a task map, and keep the claim narrow: less aimless orientation, more targeted source review.